adouche/adouche.github.io/docs/INSTALL.md

 > boot
 ```

 where X, Y - GRUB disk and partition numbers for /dev/xxx.
-After successful boot, switch into tty5, there will be root prompt.
+After a successful boot, switch into tty5, there will be a root prompt.

 ```shell
 . /etc/session
 ```

-Now we have some useful utilities in PATH, from /ix/realm/root.
+Now we have some useful utilities in PATH from /ix/realm/root.

 ```shell
 cd /home/ix/ix